eshtek/hexos-docs/README.md

 # HexOS Documentation

-This repo contains a VitePress site for HexOS docs: Install Scripts, TrueNAS integration, platform internals, and curated JSON downloads.
+This repo contains the docs for guides, install scripts, and more.

 ## Quick start
 ```bash